-29 See ISCR Case No. 15-01031 at 3 and note 3 (App.
+25 See ISCR Case No. 15-01031 at 3 and note 3 (App.
 Bd.
-June 15, 2016) (characterizing "no harm, no foul" approach to an Applicant's course of conduct and employing an "all's well that ends well" analysis as inadequate to support approval of access to classified information with focus on timing of filing of tax returns after receipt of the SOR).
+June 15, 2016) (characterizing "no harm, no foul" approach to an Applicant's course of conduct and employing an "all's well that ends well" analysis as inadequate to support approval of access to classified information, and by inference sensitive information, with focus on timing of filing of tax returns after receipt of the SOR).

-The guideline also includes examples of conditions that could mitigate trustworthiness concerns arising from financial difficulties under AG \P 20:

-(a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment;30

-(b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances;

-(c) the individual has received or is receiving financial counseling for the problem from a legitimate and credible source, such as a non-profit credit counseling service, and there are clear indications that the problem is being resolved or is under control;

-(d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts;31

-(e) the individual has a reasonable basis to dispute the legitimacy of the past-due debt which is the cause of the problem and provides documented proof to substantiate the basis of the dispute or provides evidence of actions to resolve the issue; and

-(g) the individual has made arrangements with the appropriate tax authority to file or pay the amount owed and is compliance with those arrangements.

-30 A debt that became delinquent several years ago is still considered recent because "an applicant's ongoing, unpaid debts evidence a continuing course of conduct and, therefore, can be viewed as recent for purposes of the Guideline F mitigating conditions."
-ISCR Case No. 15-06532 at 3 (App.
+26 See ISCR Case No. 14-03358 at 3-4 (App.
 Bd.
-Feb.
-16, 2017) (citing ISCR Case No. 15-01690 at 2 (App.
-Bd.
-Sept.
-13, 2016)).

-31 The Appeal Board has previously explained what constitutes a good-faith effort to repay overdue creditors or otherwise resolve debts:
+Oct.
+9, 2015).

+- (a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment;27 - (b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances; - (c) the individual has received or is receiving financial counseling for the problem from a legitimate and credible source, such as a non-profit credit counseling service, and there are clear indications that the problem is being resolved or is under control; - (d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts;28 - (e) the individual has a reasonable basis to dispute the legitimacy of the past-due debt which is the cause of the problem and provides documented proof to substantiate the basis of the dispute or provides evidence of actions to resolve the issue; and - (g) the individual has made arrangements with the appropriate tax authority to file or pay the amount owed and is in compliance with those arrangements.

+AG ¶¶ 20(b), 20(c), and 20(d) minimally apply, but none of the remaining mitigating conditions apply.
+The nature, frequency, and recency of Applicant's continuing financial issues make it difficult to conclude that it "was so infrequent," or that it is "unlikely to recur."